liamchampton/the-go-show/README.md

 30-45minutes every other Wednesday (bi-weekly) @ 1pm

 ## What is it?
-This is byte-sized one-stop-shop for all things [Go!](https://go.dev/).
+This is byte-sized one-stop-shop for all things [Go](https://go.dev/)!

 Registrations for each event will take place on the [Microsoft Reactor website](https://developer.microsoft.com/reactor/).

 This is an indefinite series of events that will cover a whole range of topics.
-Liam will go through new releases, their features and how to use them.
-He will also complete coding problems and share them with you.
+Liam will go through new releases, new features and how to use them.
+He will also complete coding problems to share them with you and regularly host guests from the community.

 ## Your host
 [Liam Hampton](https://www.linkedin.com/in/liam-conroy-hampton/) - Microsoft UK Regional Cloud Advocate, Software engineer, International conference speaker and [Auth0](https://auth0.com/) ambassador!